 Since establishing the Austin Gynecomastia Center many years ago, I have learned quite a lot about the diagnosis and treatment of gynecomastia, a benign but very troubling male condition.
-Gyno surgery was presented in my formal plastic surgical training in a confusing, somewhat subjective and arbitrary way.
+Surgery for gynecomastia was presented in my formal plastic surgical training in a confusing, somewhat subjective and arbitrary way.
 There were several classifications and algorithms that attempted to determine which form of treatment was best for the many varied presentations of gynecomastia.

 Fortunately, through my experience I discovered that most forms of gynecomastia can be treated successfully in the same way with few complications and impressive results.
 It is actually quite straightforward and relatively easy!
 I have found that the a more challenging aspect of gynecomastia surgery is determining which patients would benefit from skin removal and relocation of the nipple-areola complexes to prevent loose skin after gynecomastia surgery.

 To briefly review, the state-of-the-art treatment of gynecomastia consists of two small incisions, one typically in the axillary hair (underarm) and the other at the bottom of the areola border.
 Through these incisions and with the use of Vaser ultrasonic liposuction, I’m able to effectively treat a majority of patients regardless of size or appearance.

 Open and Closed Gynecomastia Surgery

 However, one category of patients that posed a challenge where those with very loose skin and an advanced case of gynecomastia.
 In these cases, standard treatment would not result in a satisfactory result as there was excess skin with wrinkling and folds due to poor skin elasticity (the ability of the skin to contract or tighten).
 These cases required skin excision across the chest and typically under the arms, with relocation of the nipple-areola complexes to the ideal position on the chest.